Wilderness Motorhomes Ltd Privacy Policy

 • by filling in forms (for example, a 'Contact us' form) on our website or at a trade show or anywhere else we conduct business;

-• by downloading documentation such as an e-book from our website;
+• by downloading files such as an e-book from our website;

 • by subscribing to newsletters, offers and tips, blog posts or other communications;

-• by corresponding with us by phone, e-mail or otherwise using our contact details;
+• by corresponding with us by phone, e-mail, chat or otherwise using our contact details;

 • or by submitting questions or comments to us or requesting any other information from us.